Unlimited Love: Production and music

 After working with Danger Mouse on The Getaway, the Chili Peppers brought in Rick Rubin, who has produced several of their most successful albums.
 Rubin said seeing their first rehearsal after Frusciante's return made him cry: "It was so thrilling to see that group of people back together because they made such great music for so long and it really hit me in an emotional way."

 Rehearsals were halted in 2020 due to the COVID-19 pandemic.
 They resumed in 2021 at Rubin's Shangri-La studio in Malibu, with around 100 new songs to work on.
 The band recorded almost 50 tracks, with the band intending to release 40 of the tracks as one album, spread over seven physical discs.
-The band's label, Warner Bros.
-Records, resisted this release strategy, with a "compromise" being reached where the band split thirty-four songs across two separate studio albums.
+The band's label, Warner Records, resisted this release strategy, with a "compromise" being reached where the band split thirty-four songs across two separate studio albums.
 The second album from the Unlimited Love recording sessions, Return of the Dream Canteen, was released on October 14, 2022.

-Music

 Reviewers described the album as funk rock and alternative rock.
 NME said it shared the "melancholic riffmaking, anthemic choruses and softly-sung melodies" of Frusciante's previous work with the Chili Peppers, but introduced new "grungey" and acoustic elements.